 In 2017, NFPA released an updated report on the nation's fire mortality rates.
 Tennessee's fire mortality rate dropped from 19.3 deaths per million (2006-2010) to 14.6 deaths per million (2011-2015), a 24% reduction.
 This is the single largest reduction in fire mortality rate in Tennessee’s recorded history.
 In addition, Tennessee's ranking among the nation's fire mortality rates dropped from 8th to 11th.

 We are aggressively battling the Tennessee fire mortality rate by bringing the best minds together from the fire service, industry, and strategic partnership organizations to assist us in the targeting, education, and installation of life saving devices for vulnerable populations in Tennessee.

 - Fire Mortality Study: Identifies and forecasts unintentional fire deaths using census Tennessee tracts.

 - Fire Loss Symposium: Annually, leaders from the fire service come together to discuss Tennessee's fire loss problem.
 The goal of this symposium is to discuss recent trends and collaborate on possible solutions.

 - Get Alarmed, TN!: Provides smoke alarms to fire departments that protect high risk populations.
 More information

 - From 2011-2015, reported structure fires have decreased by 20.6%.

 - Tennessee has observed the largest reduction in the fire mortality rate in our state’s recorded history, according to both state and national measurements1.

-- The "Get Alarmed, TN" smoke alarm program has documented 192 lives saved.
+- The "Get Alarmed, TN" smoke alarm program has documented hundreds of lives saved.
 Click here for more info.

 1 1980 was the first date available to effectively measure fire mortality (fire deaths and population)